 Typically at the mastering stage, the final mix is presented as a single audio stereo file.
-All the choices for track balance, panning, individual track processing, fx and so on are already done.
+All the choices for track balance, panning, individual track processing, fx, and so on are already done.
 In the mix stage.
 That final mix stereo audio file stands on its own and is now ready to be run through mastering software and a plugin/processor chain; as a single stereo bounced file.

 So, mixing is where you deal with each individual track and have control over each individual element that makes up the whole.
-Mastering is typically where you have the whole bounced out mix.
+Mastering is typically where you have the whole bounced-out mix.

-One of the tasks of a mastering engineer is to check for these and other technical flaws that might distract a listener; and then create a ‘sonic environment’ that the collection of songs fit together in.
+One of the tasks of a mastering engineer is to check for these and other technical flaws that might distract a listener, and then create a ‘sonic environment’ that the collection of songs that fit together in.
 The songs need to sound as if they ‘fit’ or are a part of that ‘collection’.
-This might be a specific album collection of songs, but also remember that you need to fit your song (or collection of songs) to the ‘sonic environment’ of broadcast, whether it is radio or TV or film or streaming.
+This might be a specific album collection of songs, but also remember that you need to fit your song (or collection of songs) to the ‘sonic environment’ of broadcast, whether it is radio or TV or film, or streaming.
 To create that sonic space, the mastering engineer needs to concentrate on a specific range of brightness, and fullness, dynamic range & loudness.
-As you develop your skill and practice, you will find what an acceptable range of differences are acceptable for a particular collection of songs.
-This however takes time, and an enormous amount of practice.
+As you develop your skill and practice, you will find what acceptable range of differences are acceptable for a particular collection of songs.
+This however takes time and an enormous amount of practice.

 Enter the reference tracks!
 Weapon for Mastering Success!

-This is why you use well mixed, well mastered commercial songs (in the same genre that you are working on) as reference tracks for your mastering session.
-You can then A/B (compare) your EQ, dynamics and balance of your tracks as you work on them.
-It will be a good wake up call to determine if your songs are working in context with other material that is already broadcasting.
+This is why you use well-mixed, well-mastered commercial songs (in the same genre that you are working on) as reference tracks for your mastering session.
+You can then A/B (compare) your EQ, dynamics, and balance of your tracks as you work on them.
+It will be a good wake-up call to determine if your songs are working in context with other material that is already broadcasting.

 Choose three or even four reference tracks and make sure that they have slightly different tonal and dynamic ranges.
-This will really help you to find where your mastering range is for the song.
+This will help you to find where your mastering range is for the song.

-How to setup and use reference tracks.
+How to set up and use reference tracks.

 Make sure that your references tracks are in the same genre that you are mastering